adnicolae/Practical-Application-v2/README.md

-# Practical-Application-v2
+# Roy Warshall Practical Application
-C++ implementation of Roy-Warshall algorithm and graphics library, using the railway as an example.
+C++ implementation of the Roy-Warshall algorithm applied to a railway system demo that uses the graphics library to animate the printing of a rail ticket.